 On platforms other than HPE NonStop, it is not recommended to change the TCPIP-PORT setting while Prognosis is running.
 The TCPIP-PORT setting affects communication between all Prognosis processes and any changes to this setting will take effect only when a process is started.
 If the TCPIP-PORT setting is changed while Prognosis is running, new Prognosis processes that start may have a different TCPIP-PORT setting to other Prognosis processes and will be unable to communicate.
 This includes control interfaces, such as the IRSHUTDN program, which will be unable to shutdown Prognosis.

 For this reason, it is recommended to only update the TCPIP-PORT setting while Prognosis is stopped.
 To update the port setting use the following options:

 - On all platforms, the IRCNFUTL program may be used to list and update the NETWORK Configuration while Prognosis is stopped.
 See Configuration using IRCNFUTL for details.

 - On UNIX, use the 'portprog' command (this will also stop the Prognosis service).
 If the TCPIP-PORT setting is changed while Prognosis is running, immediately shutdown and restart Prognosis on the affected node(s).

 A restart of Prognosis is required if the modification of any statement results in a move from Auto-Discovery to Non Auto-Discovery, or vice versa.

-The following statements require Prognosis to be restarted for changes to take effect:
+The following statements require Prognosis service to be restarted for changes to take effect:

 Additions or deletions of the following statements generally require only the NETWORK Configuration to be restarted, as long as the rule stated above is not invoked: